pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     `FIPS 186-3`_, and later in `FIPS 186-4`_.

-    Note that while elliptic curve keys can be used for both signing and key exchange, this is bad cryptographic practice.
+    Note that while elliptic curve keys can be used for both signing and key exchange, this is `bad cryptographic practice`_.
 Instead, users should generate separate signing and ECDH keys.

     :param algorithm: An instance of